MattyMc/MattyMc.github.io/_posts/2015-01-07-speed-matters.md

 I'm attempting to become more conscious of repetive tasks I perform in building an application in the hopes of improving the time required to perform said tasks.
 To use debugging as an example, consider the following task:

 You run your tests.
 One of your tests either fails or throws an error message.
-Where is the ine number of the error or failure located?
+Where is the line number of the error or failure located?

 *Error message:*
 {% highlight bash %}